andreztz/3NewsFeed/README.markdown

 `/usr/local/lib/python2.7/site\-packages/` or to where your PYTHONPATH environment variable points.

-  2. If you have GNOME installed, NewsFeed uses one of the sound files that come with GNOME to alert to new items.
-The file is also included ("email.wav").
-If you prefer another sound, set the environment variable NEWSFEED_SOUND or supply the full path in line 47 of `newsfeed.py`.
-Putting a nonexistent filename there disables sound notification. (*NOTE:* You need to have [Snack][2] installed to play sounds.)
+  2. By default, audio notifications are turned off.
+If you want them, set the environment variable NEWSFEED_SOUND to the full path of a sound file.
+(Setting it to "none" disables notification sounds.) *NOTE:* You need to have either [PyAudio][8] or [Snack][2] installed to play notification sounds.

   3. Copy at least `newsfeed` and, if you need them, also `add_feed.py`, `feed2opml.py`, `opml2feed.py`, `update_feeds.py`, and `dinos.py` to somewhere